godotengine/godot-docs/classes/class_gpuparticles3d.rst

 3D particle node used to create a variety of particle systems and effects. ``GPUParticles3D`` features an emitter that generates some number of particles at a given rate.

-Use the ``process_material`` property to add a :ref:`ParticlesMaterial<class_ParticlesMaterial>` to configure particle appearance and behavior.
+Use the ``process_material`` property to add a :ref:`ParticleProcessMaterial<class_ParticleProcessMaterial>` to configure particle appearance and behavior.
 Alternatively, you can add a :ref:`ShaderMaterial<class_ShaderMaterial>` which will be applied to all particles.

 Tutorials
 ---------